 - Select the running instance.

 - In the lower pane, click the Description tab.
-The Public DNS value is the public domain name of your running instance.
+The Public DNS value is the public domain name of your running instance and the Instance ID is the instances instance ID.

 Test the instance